Responsible Conduct of Research

 This document provides background information on why all departmental personnel involved in research must complete the Responsible Conduct of Research (RCR) training.

-This describes the approach graduate students should use to summarize their RCR training on an annual basis.
+This document describes the approach graduate students should use to summarize their RCR training on an annual basis.
 This only applies to graduate students who began their programs January 2017 or later.

-If you have problems accessing the system, entering your training information or accessing the information about your research personnel please contact Scott Winterstein at email@example.com.
+This document is intended for all major professors/principal investigators.
+If you have problems accessing the system, entering your training information or accessing the information about your research personnel please contact Scott Loveridge.

 The following PDF's are part of a Responsible Conduct of Research (RCR) training presentation provided to incoming graduate students:

 - Responsible Conduct of Research, Scholarship and Creative Activities